How to paint your ceiling: Everything you need to know

 Remove as many ceiling fixtures as possible, and turn off the power at the fuse box before removing the hardware.

-Do some paint protection prepping, including wearing safety goggles or gloves and placing drop cloths on the floor and over the remaining furniture.
+Next, do a little paint protection prepping, including safety glasses or a hat for you, and drop cloths for the floor and remaining furniture.

 You'll want to overlap the drop cloths and tape them to the baseboards to ensure they stay in place.
-If needed, you can use more drop sheets or painter's tape on the windows, doors, and trim.
+If required, you can use more drop cloths or painter's tape on the windows, doors, and trim.

-If your painting task only involves the ceiling, mask the tops of the walls with tape to save any unwanted roller marks.
-Skip this step if you will paint the entire room, as the paint will eventually go to those sections!
+Finally, if your painting task only involves the ceiling, mask the tops of the walls with painter's tape to save any unwanted roller marks.
+Skip this step if you are painting the entire room, as the paint will be going to those sections eventually anyway!

 Painting the whole room?
 Then you should always start with the ceiling first!

-Do you need to prime the ceiling before painting?
-Painting ceilings will be much easier if you take the time to apply a coat of latex paint primer using a brush.
+Painting your ceiling will be much easier if you take the time to prime the ceiling with a coat of latex paint primer.
 This is particularly important if your ceiling has stains.

 Ceilings can be quite sizeable, so it is always a good idea to paint them in sections with a roller.
 Work in small grid-like sections that will keep the edges wet.
-This allows you to see your progress and achieve an even coat.
+This allows you to see your progress, making it easier to achieve an even coat.
+When painting corners, use an angled brush.

-If you have a smooth ceiling, a low nap roller is best.
-When doing a textured ceiling paint project, use a roller with a 1/2-inch nap.
+If you have a smooth ceiling, a low nap roller is best, if your ceiling is textured, use a roller with a 1/2-inch nap.
 Start in a corner, roll slowly, and overlap the rows.
 Never roll directly over your head, and vary the direction of your rolling.
 Repeat these actions for each section, rolling out and blending with the cut-in edge.

 If you make a drip or spatter, clean it with a damp rag immediately before the paint dries.